Why Does BO Sometimes Smell Like Weed?

-The first time I noticed my BO smelled like weed, I’d just had sex with my girlfriend of the time.
+The first time I noticed my BO smelled like weed, I’d just had sex with my girlfriend at the time.
 She nudged her nose affectionately into my chest.
 “Hey, you smell like skunk,” she said.
-I sniffed my underarms – she was right: I did.
+I sniffed my underarms—she was right, I did.

 Turns out I’m not the only one to have experienced skunky sweat.
-A Google search reveals several discussions and a Reddit thread where others are similarly baffled.
+A Google search revealed several discussions and a Reddit thread where others talked about the phenomenon.
+Like me, most were baffled.
 “I smelt my armpit after working out,” Reddit user RIP_MAC_DRE told me.
 “I had been smoking for maybe two or three years at this point and noticed it smelled like weed; I thought it was pretty funny.”

 Videos by VICE

-I stayed up all night, trawling the internet for answers.
+I stayed up all night trawling the internet for answers.
 But my search brought up little more than the “top answer” on Yahoo Answers, which was just a description of how to wash.
-Undeterred, and with nothing better to do, I sought out the world’s most eminent biologists and cannabis experts, and distracted them from far worthier business in order to discover, once and for all, why my BO sometimes smells like weed.
+Undeterred, and with nothing better to do, I sought out some of the world’s most eminent biologists and cannabis experts and distracted them from far worthier business in order to discover, once and for all, why my BO sometimes smells like weed.

-In an original piece of research for VICE, Dr Matan Shelomi, a researcher at the Max Planck Institute for Chemical Ecology, compared studies that broke down cannabis and human sweat into individual chemicals to see if there were any shared compounds.
-Out of 233 volatiles found in marijuana and nearly 100 in human sweat, 11 matched.
+In an original piece of research for VICE, Dr. Matan Shelomi, a researcher at Germany’s Max Planck Institute for Chemical Ecology, compared studies that broke down cannabis and human sweat into individual chemicals to see if there were any shared compounds.
+Out of 233 elements and compounds found in marijuana and nearly 100 in human sweat, 11 matched.

 Scientific breakthroughs started coming thick and fast.
-It wasn’t long before Dr Shelomi realised the cannabis smell probably comes from apocrine sweat as opposed to eccrine sweat.
+It wasn’t long before Dr. Shelomi realized the cannabis smell probably comes from apocrine sweat as opposed to eccrine sweat.
 Eccrine sweat is clear and watery, and used to cool the body down, while apocrine sweat glands, clumped mainly around the armpits and genitals, activate during sex and times of stress.

 “I remember walking into a [high school] class before giving a presentation and noticing it,” Trent, from Kansas, told me.
 “Eventually, I figured out that my armpit sweat only smells like weed during or before a stressful situation.”

-Dr Shelomi used this as the basis for a potential hypothesis.
-“If [this] experience holds true for others, then we can narrow down the source of the pot odour to apocrine secretions.”
+Dr. Shelomi used this as the basis for a potential hypothesis.
+“If [this] experience holds true for others, then we can narrow down the source of the pot odor to apocrine secretions.”

 That covers people who still consume cannabis, but I haven’t smoked any weed in years.
-Perhaps it’s because, when I was young, I got through enough of it on a daily basis to permanently alter my body odour?
-“It wouldn’t surprise me if heavy weed intake could alter your smell,” Dr Shelomi told me.
+Perhaps it’s because, when I was young, I got through enough of it on a daily basis to permanently alter my body odor.
+“It wouldn’t surprise me if heavy weed intake could alter your smell,” Dr. Shelomi told me.
 “Others online also report having stopped smoking but still reeking of it.”

-TRENDING ON MOTHERBOARD: You Might Want to Think Twice About Putting Weed in Your Vagina to Ease Cramps

-I needed to confirm this hypothesis, ideally from someone who isn’t named after a breakfast dish.
-“The smell of cannabis is produced by its terpenes,” Dr Franjo Grotenhermen, Executive Director of the International Association for Cannabinoid Medicines, told me.
+I needed to confirm this hypothesis, ideally with the help of someone who isn’t named after a breakfast dish.
+“The smell of cannabis is produced by its terpenes,” Dr. Franjo Grotenhermen, the executive director of the International Association for Cannabinoid Medicines, told me.
 “The consumption of other plants with the same terpenes may result in a similar smell.”

 Thanks to weed enthusiasts constantly breeding new strains, there are now a host of cannabis varieties that share terps with many other plants; famous strains like Blueberry Cheesecake and Orange Bud are two notable examples.
 So there are plenty of plants out there that could make sweat smell like skunk.